 Skip to main content

-CloudBase provides a multi-level data permission management mechanism, ensuring data security while meeting the permission control requirements of different business scenarios.
+CloudBase provides a multi-level data access control management mechanism, ensuring data security while meeting the access control requirements of different business scenarios.

 Security Rule PermissionsDocument LevelComplex Business LogicHigh